marthaprange/content-style-guide-1/02-voice-and-tone.html.md

 layout: article
 ---

 One way we write empowering content is by being aware of our voice and our tone.
 This section explains the difference between voice and tone, and lays out the elements of each as they apply to LookBookHQ.
-To learn more about how we adapt our tone for different situations, check out LookBookHQ's Vocie and Tone Guide coming soon!
+To learn more about how we adapt our tone for different situations, check out LookBookHQ's Vocie and Tone Guide-coming soon!
 Here is an example of MailChimps [Voice and Tone guide](http://voiceandtone.com/).

 What’s the difference between voice and tone?
 Think of it this way: You have the same voice all the time, but your tone changes.
 You might use one tone when you're out to dinner with your closest friends, and a different tone when you're in a meeting with your boss.